SNodeC/snode.c/README.md

 ### SocketContexts

-It is also not difficult to implement the *SocketContext* classes for the server and the client.
+It is also not difficult to implement the `SocketContext` classes for the server and the client.

 -   Remember, the required functionality:
-    -   The client shall start sending data to the server
+    -   The client shall start sending data to the server.
-    -   The server shall reflect the received data back to the client
+    -   The server shall reflect the received data back to the client.
-    -   Also, the client shall reflect the received data back to the server
+    -   Also, the client shall reflect the received data back to the server.

 -   Also remember:
-    -   We need to derive the `EchoServerContext` and `EchoClientContext` from the base class `core::socket::stream::SocketContext`
+    -   We need to derive the `EchoServerContext` and `EchoClientContext` from the base class `core::socket::stream::SocketContext`.

 -   And at last remember:
-    -    The base class  `core::socket::stream::SocketContext` needs the `core::socket::stream::SocketConnection`  to handle the physical data exchange
-    -   Thus, we have to pass the pointer to the `core::socket::stream::SocketConnection` to the constructor of the base class `core::socket::stream::SocketContext`
+    -    The base class  `core::socket::stream::SocketContext` needs a `core::socket::stream::SocketConnection`  to handle the physical data exchange.
+Thus, we have to pass the pointer to the `core::socket::stream::SocketConnection` to the constructor of the base class `core::socket::stream::SocketContext`.

 The base class `core::socket::stream::SocketContext` provides *some virtual methods* which can be overridden in an concrete *SocketContext* class.
 These methods will be *called by the framework automatically*.

-#### Echo-Server *SocketContext*
+#### Echo-Server SocketContext

-For our echo server application it would be sufficient to override the *onReceivedFromPeer* method only.
+For our echo server application it would be sufficient to override the `onReceivedFromPeer()` method only.
 This method is called by the framework in case some data have already been received from the client.
-Nevertheless, for more information of what is going on in behind the methods *onConnected* and *onDisconnected* are overridden also.
+Nevertheless, for more information of what is going on in behind the methods `onConnected()` and `onDisconnected()` are overridden also.

-In the *onReceivedFromPeer* method, which is called by the framework in case data have already been received, we can retrieve that data using the *readFromPeer* method provided by the `core::socket::stream::SocketContext` class.
+In the `onReceivedFromPeer()` method, which is called by the framework in case data have already been received, we can retrieve that data using the `readFromPeer()` method provided by the `core::socket::stream::SocketContext` class.

-Sending data to the client is done using the method *sendToPeer*, which is also provided by the `core::socket::stream::SocketContext` class.
+Sending data to the client is done using the method `sendToPeer()`, which is also provided by the `core::socket::stream::SocketContext` class.

 ``` c++
 #include <core/socket/SocketAddress.h>